 “Listen to what's calling within.”

-The Eight of Cups represents a journey within, to the realm of your instincts.
-Periodically you must go deep within yourself, to hear your spirit, and to reclaim strengths and abilities you forgot you possessed.
-Although this journey is of great value, it never feels easy while you are going through it.
-It is often accompanied by depression, feeling crazy, or feeling you've hit a patch of consistent "bad luck."
-This card appears to tell you that you've already made this brave journey, and are ready to take your strengths into the world again.
-Your instincts are once again, your guide.
+The Eight of Cups represents taking the journey within, to the realm of your authentic feelings.
+Periodically you must go deep within yourself, to hear your Spirit, and reclaim strengths and abilities you forgot you possessed.
+Although the journey inward is of great value, it rarely feels easy to begin embarking on it.
+It is often accompanied by a period of depression, feeling crazy, or the sense that you've hit a patch of “bad luck."
+The Eight of Cups reminds you that you've probably made a similar journey before, just prior to a deeper revelation about yourself.
+Your instincts will once again, be your best guide.

 When you are quiet, do you hear the call of your authentic self?
 Do you seem to go through periods of confusion, depression, or seeming "bad luck?"
-How have you improved within yourself?
-Are you trusting your own instincts more?
+How has your life improved in the past, as a result of listening to your heart?

 The man on the card is reminiscent of the Hermit.
-He is taking a night journey alone, staff in hand, returning from the realm of shadows.
-He is stepping out of the sea, representing his unconscious feelings.
-These feelings were not acknowledged in his daily life and were acting ap in strange ways.
-At first thought he was crazy, then just unlucky.
-Finally he realized his instincts were not being respected or acknowledged.
+He is taking a journey alone, staff in hand, returning from the realm of water and shadows.
+He is walking toward the sea, representing his deep unconscious feelings.
+These feelings were not acknowledged in his daily life and were acting up in strange ways.
+At first thought he was crazy… then just unlucky.
+Finally, he realized his authentic feelings were not being respected or acknowledged.
 He wasn't being true to himself.

-The sun is eclipsing the moon in the picture.
-Thoughts about what he "should do," or "be," to gain the acceptance of others in his daily life eclipsed, and took precedent over his own instincts.
-Finally he had the courage to go within, and reconnect with his instincts.
-They are now his best friends, giving him the power to overcome any obstacle.
+The moon is eclipsing the sun in the picture.
+Thoughts about what he should do, or be, to gain the acceptance of others in his daily life (the sun), are now being eclipse by his instinctual self (the moon).
+At long last he has the courage to go within and reconnect with his real feelings.
+His authentic feelings are now his best friends, giving him depth and wisdom to persevere.

-Today, the Eight of Cups appears to remind you are now letting your instincts guide your path.
-The very fact that you are reading a "tarot card of the day" demonstrates that you have the courage to listen to these unconscious feelings, that speak in the language of pictures, myth, and symbols.
-Instincts do not adhere to the laws of a logical, organized, rationalized world.
-Instincts can feel messy at times, and very confusing to those that aren't used to acknowledging them.
-And yet they motivate all of us, and must be acknowledged if we are to find our way over the barriers that block us (symbolized by the mountains on the card).
+The Eight of Cups appears to remind you to let your instincts guide your path.
+The very fact that you are reading a tarot book demonstrates that you have the courage to listen to these unconscious feelings.
+The unconscious speaks in the language of pictures, myths, and symbols.
+Instincts do not adhere to the laws of a logical, organized, and rationalized world.
+Your deeper instincts can feel messy at times, and very confusing if you aren't used to acknowledging them.
+And yet, they must be acknowledged if we are to find our way through the barriers that thwart our progress (symbolized by the craggy rocks on the card).